saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 Let's go over some of this Saltspeak and provide a high-level description on all the different parts there are to this architecture.

 **Salt-master**: the Salt master service is what manages and orchestrates the remote systems.
 The master has a variety of ways to control the remote systems.
-Some of these ways are the following:
+Some of these ways are the following (following is discussed later on):
 - states and orchestration states
 - execution modules
 - runners